-The Adam Smith Institute holds three conferences for students every year - one in the Spring, one in the Summer, and one in the Autumn.
+The Adam Smith Institute holds a number of conferences each year, both for sixth-formers and undergraduates.
 These conferences are a great way to learn more about free market economics and libertarian ideas.
 They are completely free of charge, and we usually throw in a few free books too.

-ISOS - the Independent Seminar on the Open Society - is a one-day conference for sixth-form students, held in London in the Autumn and Spring each year.
+ISOS – the Independent Seminar on the Open Society – is a one-day conference for 200 sixth-form students.
 Named after the seminal book The Open Society and its Enemies by the philosopher Sir Karl Popper, ISOS explores the principles and practicalities of an open, free and tolerant society.
 The programme is designed to mesh in with A-level and AS-level syllabuses in politics and economics.
-Speakers deliberately pitch their talks at a standard of difficulty and technicality that will be comprehensible, but challenging, to students at these levels.
+Speakers deliberately pitch their talks at a standard of difficulty and technicality that will be comprehensible, but challenging, to students at these levels, whilst challenging attendees and introducing some new ideas.
+The afternoon of ISOS is given over to a debate between two speakers, with plenty of time given for interaction from the floor.